 Being a spouse to someone with Parkinson’s is not easy and it’s important to realize that it places a hardship on you as well as your spouse.
 So, don’t feel guilty about your spouse’s Parkinson’s disease affecting you as well.

 These are my experiences and lessons from being a spouse with someone who has Parkinson’s.
 Everyone is different, but I hope these tips might be of benefit to you and your spouse as you both navigate Parkinson’s disease as a team.

 For more information on Parkinson’s disease please Click Here.
-Or if you are looking for more info and tips on living with Parkinson’s disease or having a spouse with Parkinson’s sign up for our Newsletter.
+Or if you are looking for more info and tips on living with Parkinson’s disease or being a spouse to someone with Parkinson’s then sign up for our Newsletter.